Liwmo/liwmo.github.io/_posts/2017-10-31-markov-music-murder-mystery.markdown

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@Liwmo/Substitution-Cipher-Metropolis-Algorithm?lite=true"></iframe>

 In case you want a challenge, here's a longer message to decipher below.
 Fair word of warning: if you blindly assign each new symbol you encounter to a letter, you're going to run out of letters.
 The explanation is given in the passage, so I strongly suggest reading it first.
-Even if you can figure out "the trick" yourself, I'd still recommend reading the story for fun.
+Even if you can figure out "the trick" yourself, read the story for fun!

 <img src="/assets/images/ciphertext.png"/>